mario-deluna/php-glfw/docs/API/OpenGL/glUniformMatrix4f.md

 function glUniformMatrix4f(int $location, bool $transpose, \GL\Math\Mat4 $matrix) : void
 ```

+!!! hint "PHP-GLFW Note"

+    This method is specifc to the php extension and not part of the
+    original OpenGL API.

 arguments

 :    1. `int` `$location`
     2. `bool` `$transpose`
     3. `\GL\Math\Mat4` `$matrix`

 ---